This content was reviewed by veterinarian Dr. Katherine Baldwin, DVM.

 In addition to excessive bleeding after an injury or surgery, other conditions, such as certain infections or endocrine disorders, can exacerbate bleeding in dogs with vWD.
-Also, some medications can interfere with the clotting process, posing a greater risk for vWD-affected dogs.
+Also, certain medications may decrease platelet function and could increase the risk of spontaneous bleeding in dogs with vWD.
 These include:

 - Antacid medications

 - NSAIDs (non-steroidal anti-inflammatory drugs), e.g., meloxicam, carprofen

 In many cases, von Willebrand’s disease in dogs isn’t diagnosed until pre-surgery evaluations by a veterinarian.
 If your vet thinks your dog may be at risk of having vWD, they may take a blood sample to measure the concentration of von Willebrand factor.